stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are an tech firm that's building impactful products, brands, experiences and solutions.
+      We are an tech firm & studio that's focused on building impactful products, brands, experiences and solutions.
     content: >-

     actions: